 A Shareholder may indicate the manner in which the persons named in the accompanying form of proxy or VIF are to vote with respect to a matter to be acted upon at the Meeting by marking the appropriate space.
-If the instructions as to voting indicated in the proxy or VIF are certain, the shares represented by the proxy or VIF will be voted or withheld from voting in accordance with the instructions given in the proxy on any ballot that may be called for.
+If the instructions as to voting indicated in the proxy or VIF are certain, the shares represented by the proxy or VIF will be voted or withheld from voting in accordance with the instructions given in the proxy or VIF.
+The shares represented by the proxy or VIF will be voted or withheld from voting in accordance with the instructions of the Shareholder on any ballot that may be called for, and, if the Shareholder specifies a choice with respect to any matter to be acted upon, the shares will be voted accordingly.
 If no choice is specified in the proxy or VIF with respect to a matter to be acted upon, the proxy or VIF confers discretionary authority with respect to that matter upon the proxyholder named in the accompanying form of proxy or VIF.
 It is intended that the proxyholder named by management in the accompanying form of proxy and VIF will vote the shares represented by the proxy and VIF in favour of each matter identified in the proxy and VIF and for the nominees of the Corporation's Board of Directors (the "Board of Directors" or "Board") for directors and the auditor.

 The accompanying form of proxy and VIF also confers discretionary authority upon the named proxyholder with respect to amendments or variations to the matters identified in the accompanying Notice and with respect to any other matters which may properly come before the Meeting.
 As of the date of this Circular, management of the Corporation is not aware of any such amendments or variations, or any other matters that will be presented for action at the Meeting other than those referred to in the accompanying Notice of Meeting.
-If, however, other matters that are not now known to management properly come before the

-Meeting, then the persons named in the accompanying form of proxy and VIF intend to vote on them in accordance with their best judgment.
+If, however, other matters that are not now known to management properly come before the Meeting, then the persons named in the accompanying form of proxy and VIF intend to vote on them in accordance with their best judgment.